tensorflow/tfx/docs/guide/cli.md

 # Command Line Interface for TFX

+Note: CLI is in experimental stage without compatibility guarantees.

 ## Introduction

 The CLI helps perform full range of pipeline actions like create, update, run,